YifanShenSZ/Columbus7-Extension/Columbus7-doc.md

 * The molecular orbitals converged by higher symmetry may not converge at the 1st iteration in lower symmetry

 ### Common bug
-Never freeze mcscf orbitals, otherwise the Hamiltonian matrix elements are buggy
+Never freeze mcscf orbitals, otherwise the Hamiltonian matrix elements are erroneous

 ## MRCI
-The upper limit of CI expansion on 24 core avx2 processor computer in 2019 is ~ 100,000,000
+The upper limit of CI expansion on a 24 CPU 128 GB memory computer in 2020 is ~ 240,000,000

 ### General modification
 Tighten MCSCF tolerance in mcscfin before running MRCI, recommend: